sekyondaMeta/helion/docs/api/settings.md

    Dict of config key/value pairs to force during autotuning.
 Useful for disabling problematic candidates or pinning experimental options.
 ```

+### Autotuning Cache

+Helion stores the best-performing configs discovered during autotuning in an on-disk cache so subsequent runs can skip the search.

+- `HELION_CACHE_DIR`: Override the directory used to store cache entries.
+Defaults to PyTorch’s `torch._inductor` cache path (typically `/tmp/torchinductor_$USER/helion`).
+- `HELION_SKIP_CACHE`: Set to `1` to ignore cached entries and force the autotuner to re-run even if a matching artifact exists.

+See :class:`helion.autotuner.LocalAutotuneCache` for details on cache keys and behavior.

 ### Debugging and Development

 ```{eval-rst}